adembudak/vim-doctor/README.md

 ```
 nmap m <C-d>        "in normal mode: when typed m, ctrl-d (half page below) will be executed
-imap jk <ESC>       "in inesert mode, when typed jk, pass to normal modee
+imap jk <ESC>       "in insert mode, when typed jk, pass to normal mode
 ```
+To check whether your mapping conflict other mappings: `:verbose map shortcut`

 Some special characters:
 `:h key-notation`:tropical_fish: